agsb/jelly/documents/CircuitDesign.md

 One latch 74HC574, U6, takes Q0-Q7 from U2 into D0-D7, giving Q0-Q7 as D0-D7 into data bus, output enable is /OE6, clock is CK6;

+When M3 is low, results does not go to latch U6, but is used to set three signal lines as _begin_ (M3 or M0), _again_ (M3 or M1) and _next_ (M3 or M2);

-When M3 is high, it is used to enable clock for U6 (CK6) and load results from lookup table for math functions and translate opcode; The lookup table does more unary math operations over a byte than increase and decrease.
+When M3 is high, it is used to enable clock for U6 (CK6) and load results from lookup table for math functions and translate opcode;

+The lookup table does more unary math operations over a byte than increase and decrease.

 #### Table Lookup M3 == 1
 | name | M0 | M1 | M2 | action |